Top 25 Foods in Suriname – Most Popular Dishes in Suriname w/ Recipes

 This specific soup is made with cassava water, fish, and peppers.
-It is very delicious and can be eaten with rice or cassava bread.
+It is delicious and can be eaten with rice or cassava bread.

-Cassave Brood (Cassava Bread)
+17. Cassave Brood (Cassava Bread)

 Grated bitter cassava is first left to dry in the sun, then baked in a pan without oil and left in the sun again to make it extra brittle.
-When wet it becomes soft and makes a perfect combination with soup.
+When soaked, it becomes soft again, making it a perfect combination with soup.

 This cake is sweet, soft, and spongy.
-It makes a great desert and is mostly made on special occasions such as birthdays and other celebrations.
-When you visit Suriname, this is definitely a dessert you should try.
+It makes a great dessert, mostly on special occasions such as birthdays and other celebrations.
+When you visit Suriname, this is a dessert you should try.